WeiDUorg/weidu/README-WeiDU-Changes.txt

   * tolower can now merge FoLdEr/SUBFolder and FOLder/subFOLDer.
 Shoot your modder if you need this.

+  TODO: CREV1.2 has 24 inventory items, not 16.

 Version 213:
   * --save-components-name added.
 It will reprint WeiDU.log, while outputting the component names (useful if you're used to using --quick-log).